CambridgeEngineering/PartIB-Computing-Device-Programming/introduction.rst

 - The University of Cambridge provided financial support through a Teaching And Learning Innovation Fund to run a number of student projects and promote the use of Open Source tools in undergraduate education.
-This grant currently covers the cost of the IIA project GM2, Technology for the poorest billion, as well as part of the running costs of this second year activity.
+This grant currently covers the cost of the 3rd year (IIA) project GM2, Technology for the poorest billion, as well as part of the running costs of this second year activity.